-- 1. Roman, the FBI inquiry into Ed Levi is now complete, and we are anxious to move on the nomination. - 2.
-It would be my intention to possibly send the nomination to the Senate on Tuesday when Congress convenes. - 3.
-However, I did want to follow up on our earlier conversations, and receive your views before anything further is undertaken in this matter.
+- 1. Jim, now that the FBI inquiry into Ed Levi is complete, I would like to move ahead on his nomination. - 2.
+It would be my intention to possibly send the nomination to the Senate Tuesday when Congress reconvenes. - 3.
+Roman tells me that you and he have discussed this matter further and that perhaps you two would like to meet with Levi again. - 4.
+Max Friedersdorf is trying to arrange a breakfast here in the morning at 8:00 a.m. - 5.
+I wanted to follow up our earlier talk and receive your views on this matter before anything further is undertaken.